 1) Investigate the types of air filtration systems

 Whole-home air cleaners and air filtration systems come in a variety of shapes, sizes and technologies.
 Considered top-of-the-line, HEPA (High Efficiency Particulate Air) Filtration systems are considered ‘hospital-grade’ air cleaners, and are the best answer for the most severe allergy sufferers and asthmatic residents.
 A HEPA filter is also a good selection for elderly or infant residents with respiratory problems.

 2) Improve your home’s humidity

 One of the more common household microbes that cause respiratory problems is usually the result of excessive humidity and mold.
-If your home is too humid it can become the preferred environment for microbes to grow and thrive, possibly causing a host of structural problems as well as respiratory problems.
+If your home is too humid it can become the preferred environment for microbes to grow and thrive, potentially causing a host of structural problems as well as respiratory problems.
 Conversely, if your home lacks adequate humidity, it can cause dryness of the skin, nose and throat, leading to other issues.
-Fortunately, a great solution for decreasing humidity can be treated with a household dehumidifier.
+Luckily, a great solution for decreasing humidity can be treated with a household dehumidifier.
 To increase humidity for dry areas, a humidifier is the ideal solution.

 3) Keep pollen outside of your home

 Sure, it seems like common sense, but there are a number of ways you can easily keep pollen from coming in without you thinking twice about it.